Episode 57 - "To Narnia and Beyond" Preview!

 Episode 14 - 10 Facts About J.R.R.
 Tolkien

-Karlissa came up with a list of ten fun things to say about John Ronald Reuel Tolkien, author of the Lord of the Rings, among other books!
+Karlissa came up with a list of ten fun things to say about John Ronald Reuel Tolkien, author of the Lord of the Rings, The Hobbit, The Silmarillion, and multiple short stories!

 Resources mentioned: the CS Lewis Podcast with Alister McGrath; J.R.R.
 Tolkien’s letter to Milton Waldman; “On Fairy Stories” (J.R.R.
 Tolkien)